TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-8.md

 <!--You can leave these HTML comments in your merged EIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new EIPs.
 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->
-Provides a simple and secure method for Transaction Agents to share Verifiable Credentials Identifying themselves or Transaction Parties to help comply with their policies.
+Provides a simple and secure method for transaction agents to share verified credentials identifying themselves or transaction parties to help comply with their policies.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Transaction Agents may have a requirement to identify certain aspects of another Transaction Participant before they can Authorize or Settle a transactions according to the [Transaction Authorization Flow][TAIP-4].
+Transaction Agents may have a requirement to identify specific aspects of another Transaction Participant before they can Authorize or Settle transactions according to the [Transaction Authorization Flow][TAIP-4].
 They present these as [TAIP-7 Agent Policies][TAIP-7].
 This provides a simple method to securely share required information as [Verified Presentations][VP] over End-to-End encrypted [DIDComm].

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
-There are strong regulatory requirements for exchanging PII of transaction parties within the context of a transaction, such as complying with Sanctions Name Screening requirements, FATF's Travel Rule and various international data protection legislations.
-Highlighting the identity of the parties and providing the data to the counterparties of the transaction, also improves UX, reduces risk of fraud, and ties transactions into business workflows such as payroll and e-commerce.
+There are strict regulatory requirements for exchanging PII of transaction parties within the context of a transaction, such as complying with Sanctions Name Screening requirements, FATF’s Travel Rule, and various international data protection legislation.

+Highlighting the identity of the parties and providing the data to the transaction counterparties also improves UX, reduces the risk of fraud, and ties transactions into business workflows such as payroll and e-commerce.
-Many other Transaction Authorization Protocols including [iso20022], and most Crypto Travel Rule Protocols based on [IVMS-101] exchange transmit the PII inline with the transfer request itself, which lends themselves to major risk of PII exposure.
-This is not only bad for end-users, but can expose significant legal liability for Transaction Agents handling this.
+Many other Transaction Authorization Protocols, including [iso20022], and most Crypto Travel Rule Protocols based on [IVMS-101] exchange transmit the PII in line with the transfer request itself, which lends themselves to a significant risk of PII exposure.

+This is bad for end-users and can expose significant legal liability for Transaction Agents handling this.
-The approach taken here is to remove any PII from the core transaction meta-data that all agents require, and only exchange the minimum required information directly between the specific Agents that have a requirement for it.
-By allowing Transaction Agents to publish their policies up-front through [TAIP-7], other Agents can separately take a risk-based approach to complying and exchanging the PII.
-It allows Agents to asses privacy policies, regulations etc for the Agent requiring the PII before exchanging it.
+The approach taken here is to remove any PII from the core transaction meta-data that all agents require, and only exchange the minimum required information directly between the specific Agents requiring it.
+By allowing transaction agents to publish their policies up-front through [TAIP-7], other agents can take a risk-based approach to comply with and exchange the PII separately.
+It allows Agents to asses privacy policies, regulations, etc, for the Agent requiring the PII before exchanging it.

 ## Specification